Last verified: 17 days ago

 Apple Fruit Powder

-Also known as: Malus domestica powder, apple extract, dehydrated apple powder, apple polyphenol extract
+Also known as: Malus domestica powder, apple extract, dried apple powder, apple polyphenol extract

 No established dose